-What do you think the is major appeal of Clean Beauty?
+What do you think the major appeal of Clean Beauty is?

 I personally prefer clean beauty as I believe it’s superior terms of efficacy – formulations with generally less water and high quantities of actives lead to products that perform better.
 For me, clean also means better for the health of my skin and better for the environment.

 One might think writing all your skincare recipes into a book for anyone and

 everyone to access might be detrimental to your business?
 But it didn’t exactly turn

 out that way – did you predict this and what made you want to be so transparent

 The Clean Beauty Co blog and book is all about accessible DIY